-- The No Outsiders programme. to provide children with age appropriate information, explore attitudes and values and develop skills in order to empower them to make positive decisions about health-related issues.
+The No Outsiders programme. to provide children with age appropriate information, explore attitudes and values and develop skills in order to empower them to make positive decisions about health-related issues.
 Taking place with consideration for the qualities of relationships within families.
 It is delivered within a clear values framework of mutual respect, rights and responsibilities, gender equality and acceptance of diversity.
-Effectively delivering the objectives outlined in the Equality Act 2010. - The science and P.E. curriculum as well as the E-safety scheme of work (taught across the school from Reception to Year 6) support the PHSE curriculum.
-Health and biology teaching is part of our science scheme which is based on the national curriculum (an overview of what is taught can be found on the class pages on the School's website). - School Health also has an input, particularly when working with the older children before the transition to high school (specifically supporting with 'growing up talks - puberty). - My Happy Mind programme.
-A mental health and well being programme specifically designed for primary children. - The PHSE scheme of work supports the "Personal Development" and "Behaviour and Attitude" aspects required under the Ofsted Inspection

-Framework, as well as significantly contributing to the school's Safeguarding and Equality Duties, the Government's British Values agenda and the SMSC (Spiritual, Moral, Social, Cultural) development opportunities provided for our children.

-Bespoke small group work with specific year groups, for example 7UP in Year 6, where they explore the transition to Year 7.
+Effectively delivering the objectives outlined in the Equality Act 2010.

+- The science and P.E. curriculum as well as the E-safety scheme of work (taught across the school from Reception to Year 6) support the PHSE curriculum.
+Health and biology teaching is part of our science scheme which is based on the national curriculum (an overview of what is taught can be found on the class pages on the School's website). - School Health also has an input, particularly when working with the older children before the transition to high school (specifically supporting with 'growing up talks puberty). - My Happy Mind programme.
+A mental health and well being programme specifically designed for primary children.
+The Mental Health Champion on staff is Mrs Cowell and there are two Mental Health First Aiders - Mrs Schurer-Lewis and Miss Atkins - The PHSE scheme of work supports the "Personal Development" and "Behaviour and Attitude" aspects required under the Ofsted Inspection Framework, as well as significantly contributing to the school's Safeguarding and Equality Duties, the Government's British Values agenda and the SMSC (Spiritual, Moral, Social, Cultural) development opportunities provided for our children. - Bespoke small group work with specific year groups, for example, 7UP in Year 6, where they explore the transition to Year 7. - There is a pupil School Council who meets every week with Mrs Sant and Wellbeing Champions in school who liaise with the pastoral staff member and headteacher. - Our school website, which has information signposting families to support in the wider community through the family hub links and support services.